Rod Stewart discography: 2020s

 1 Although "Reason to Believe" was the A-side, the single was listed on the UK chart as "Maggie May/Reason to Believe".

 2 "In a Broken Dream" was credited to Python Lee Jackson and released as a single in late 1969.
 However, the single did not chart in the UK until 1972.

 3 "What's Made Milwaukee Famous (Has Made a Loser Out of Me)" was released as a double A-side with "Angel" in the UK and Ireland.

-4 "You Can Make Me Dance ..." was credited to Rod Stewart/Faces, at least in the UK.
+4 "You Can Make Me Dance..." was credited to Rod Stewart/Faces, at least in the UK.

 5 "Sailing" was in 1976 used as the theme music for the BBC documentary series Sailor, about HMS Ark Royal, and when it was subsequently re-released it reached number 3 on the UK Singles Chart.
 In 1987, the song made a new chart appearance in the UK when re-released as a charity single after the Zeebrugge ferry disaster, reaching number 41 on the chart.
 The 1987 release also made number 30 in Ireland.

 6 "The First Cut Is the Deepest" and "I Don't Want to Talk About It" were released as a double A-side in the UK in 1977.
 Internationally, the former was released in 1977 and the latter in 1979.
 However, a newly recorded version of "I Don't Want to Talk About It", included on the Stewart anthology Storyteller, was a number 2 hit on the Billboard Adult Contemporary chart in 1990; it did not chart on the Billboard Hot 100 as it was not available as a retail single.

+7 Also included on previous albums.